katunopolis/repport/docs/MINIMAL_DEPLOYMENT_LIST.md

   - [NEW] Added graceful handling of missing API keys
   - [NEW] Improved logging for better debugging
   - [NEW] Separated plain text and HTML content for better email compatibility
+  - [NEW] MVP mode that logs instead of sends emails when API keys are missing

 - [x] Settings configuration (`backend/app/core/config.py`)
   - Environment variables management